carolineschnapp/currencies/README.md

     Currency.convertAll(oldCurrency, newCurrency, selector, format);

-The parameters _oldCurrency_ and _newCurrency_ must be set to the 3-letter currency codes of the from and to currencies.
+The parameters _oldCurrency_ and _newCurrency_ must be set to the 3-letter currency codes of the FROM and TO currencies.

 The parameter _selector_ is a CSS selector that tells the function where to find the money on the page.
 It is optional.
 If it is not used, the function will look for all span elements on the page with a class attribute set to 'money', and will convert the money in those elements.